Personal services activities can benefit from tax and social security advantages

 Creating my company

-Personal services refer to all service activities designed to ensure the well-being of people in their own homes.
-Most often, these services are provided for families, the elderly, dependent or disabled people.
-There are three distinct segments of personal services:
+Personal services refer to all service activities aimed at the well-being of people in their homes.
+Most often, this involves providing services to families, the elderly, and dependent or disabled people.
+There are three main segments of personal services:

-• Family services (home childcare, tutoring, childcare support, computer and internet assistance, hardware and software installation, administrative assistance, etc.).
+• Family services (in-home childcare, tutoring, children's support, IT and internet assistance, hardware and software installation, administrative assistance, etc.)

-• Everyday services (home maintenance, housework, gardening, DIY, appliance maintenance, home meal delivery, etc.).
+• Everyday life services (housekeeping, housework, gardening, DIY, appliance maintenance, home meal delivery, etc.)

-• Services for dependent people (nursing, medical care, hygiene care, mobility and transportation assistance, etc.).
+• Services for dependent people (nursing care, medical care, hygiene care, mobility and transportation assistance, etc.)

-They are experiencing strong growth, corresponding to a large and diversified social demand.
+They are experiencing strong growth, corresponding to a significant and diverse social demand.
 More and more French people are deciding to enter this sector as freelancers.
-Would you like to find out more?
+Want to know more?

-Domicile your personal services business in 5 minutes with SeDomicilier
+Get your personal services business domiciled in 5 minutes with SeDomicilier.

-Some personal services require specific approval.
-These include :
+Some personal service activities require a specific approval.
+Specifically, these include:

-• Childcare for children under 3.
-Prior approval is required whether you are a service provider or an authorized agent.
+• Childcare for a child under 3 years old.
+Prior approval is required whether you are a service provider or an agent during the service.

-• Assistance for the elderly and disabled.
-Approval is compulsory if the organization acts as an agent or service provider.
+• Assistance to the elderly and disabled.
+Accreditation is mandatory if the organization acts as an agent or service provider.

-If the activity is carried out as a service provider, it is essential to obtain authorization from the departmental council.
+If the activity is carried out as a service provider, it's essential to get authorization from the departmental council.

-Other activities, on the other hand, require only a declaration to the relevant authorities (home care, home maintenance, housework, home meal preparation, sign language interpreter, etc.).
-To find out more, visit the official French public administration website.
+However, other activities only require a declaration to the competent authorities (home care, house maintenance, housework, meal preparation at home, sign language interpreter, etc.).
+For more information, visit the official website of the French public administration.

 How do you choose your legal status?

-There are several legal forms available for working in this sector:
+Several legal statuses are available for you to work in this sector:

 • EIRL (Entreprise individuelle à responsabilité limitée).
 As the name suggests, the entrepreneur is only liable for the amount of capital he or she has contributed to the company.
 His or her personal assets are protected in the event of bad business, and cannot be used to recover any debts.